grpc/proposal/A59-audit-logging.md

 two important features that apply to all the languages.

-As is also documented in all the languages below, the logging function is executed by gRPC syncrhonously during the authorization process.
+As is also documented in all the languages below, the logging function is executed by gRPC synchronously during the authorization process.
 Therefore, its implementation should not block the RPC.
-When needed, it should invoke any long running operations asyncrhonously so that the function itself returns promptly.
+When needed, it should invoke any long running operations asynchronously so that the function itself returns promptly.
 For this reason, no error or status code will be returned from it.

 The logger factory (aka builder/provider) needs to implement a config parsing